-From study made in Detroit, that compare between streptokinase treatment to placebo treatment in patients with acute ischemic symptoms, there are evidence that Streptokinase was effective in achieving reperfusion, but there wasn’t much change in improvement of left ventricular function (6).
-In contrary, studies showed that invasive treatment decreased hospital mortality and 12-month mortality in women (from 30% to 22%) and men (from 32% to 22%), but in every decade the results get worsened(7) .
-But, according to patients with thrombolysis myocardial infraction (TIMI) grade 2/3 in NSTEMI, before treating PCI – there was no change in survival and 30-days-mortality and 12-months-mortality(8,9) .
+Another study conducted in Detroit, USA compared streptokinase treatment with a placebo in patients with acute ischemic symptoms.
+Streptokinase effectively achieved reperfusion, but induced minimal improvement in left ventricular function (6).
+Another study showed that invasive treatment decreased hospital mortality and 12-month mortality in women (from 30% to 22%) and men (from 32% to 22%); however, these results worsened every decade thereafter (7) .
+Before PCI treatment was administered in patients with thrombolysis in myocardial infraction (TIMI) grade 2/3 and NSTEMI, no changes were observed in survival, 30-day mortality, or 12-month mortality (8,9) .

-studies showed that in reality, NSTEMI patients falls into two categories – part of them will get an immediately intervention if they are unstable, and the other will wait around 62 h regardless categorization of risk(4).
-A study conducted in Rabin Health Center between 2000-2013 compare between a group of early intervention (until 24 h) and late intervention (above 24 h) – the study show that delayed angiography was dependently associated with increased 5-year mortality (10).
+Patients with NSTEMI fall into two categories, some receive immediate intervention if they are unstable, and others wait about 62 h regardless of risk categorization (4).
+One study conducted at the Rabin Health Center from 2000–2013 compared early intervention (up to 24 h) with late intervention (> 24 h), and showed that delayed angiography was dependently associated with increased five-year mortality (10).

-A study published at the AHA (American Heart Association) Annual Conference in 2019, called the International Study of Comparative Health Effectiveness with Medical and Invasive approach (ISCHEMIA), compared treatment options for patients with stable ischemic heart disease (SIHD) and moderate-severe ischemic disease.
-Patients were treated conservatively vs invasive strategy (PCI or CABG).
-The results showed no significant benefit for interventional therapy on mortality rate after 4 years, rate of hospitalization and another complications. for CKD patients or patients without angina the conclusions are the same.
-Finally, it was found that the probability of at least a 10 percent benefit of the invasive group on all-cause mortality was <10 percent (11,12).
+The International Study of Comparative Health Effectiveness with Medical and Invasive Approaches (ISCHEMIA), presented at the American Heart Association Annual Conference in 2019, compared different treatment options for patients with stable ischemic heart disease and moderate-severe ischemic disease.
+Patients were either treated conservatively or invasively (PCI or CABG).
+The results showed no significant benefit of interventional therapy in mortality rate after 4 years, hospitalization rates, or other complications.
+The conclusions were the same for patients with chronic kidney disease and those without angina.
+Furthermore, the probability of any benefit in all-cause mortality among the invasive group was <10 percent (11,12).

-while previous studies investigated the result of PCI intervention in NSTEMI patients compared to patients who got an invasive treatment until 3 days, or patients got only got conservative treatment , without taking the time factor into account, our study aims to determine a critical cut-off, after which a PCI intervention will not be efficient.
-Our study aims to understand the result of PCI treatment 3 days after the NSTEMI event, compare to PCI treatment that was given later than 3 days from the NSTEMI event, considering mortality and myocardial injury (ejection fraction).
+Although previous studies have compared PCI intervention, invasive treatment (up to 3 days after), and conservative treatment in patients with NSTEMI, those studies have not considered the time factor.
+However, our study aims to determine a critical cut-off, after which PCI intervention will no longer be effective.
+Our study also aims to evaluate the outcomes of PCI treatment 3 days after the NSTEMI event, compared with PCI treatment administered later than 3 days after the event, while considering mortality and myocardial injury (ejection fraction).